-When the top section of your stomach bulges through the big muscle that separates your abdomen and chest (your diaphragm), it’s called a hiatal hernia.
+A hiatal hernia is what happens if the highest section of your stomach emrges through the sphincter that separates your abdomen and your diaphragm.
 This condition and its placement can make eating difficult, as it is right on your stomach causing pain.

 What not to eat with a hiatal hernia?
 Spicy foods, salty foods, carbonated beverages, high fat foods and otherwise acidic foods may cause serious irritation to your hernia.
 While these types of food will cause serious pain with hiatal hernia symptoms, there’s still alternatives to enjoy.

 Your oesophagus (food pipe) travels through a small hole (hiatus) in your diaphragm before connecting to your stomach.
 The stomach rises up through that gap and into your chest.
 Food and acid can back up into your oesophagus if you have a significant hiatal hernia, causing heartburn.
 These symptoms are often taken care of by medication or self care.
 A big hiatal hernia may need hiatal hernia surgery.

 Hiatal hernia symptoms include acid reflux, getting heartburn worse than usual, and abdominal pain.
 These hernias can be a result of gastroesophageal reflux disease, and a hernia can lead to esophageal damage.
 Surgery complications involving internal bleeding, intense chest pain, and a continuation of gastroesophageal reflux disease symptoms.

 A hiatal hernia can be a relatively mild condition with some annoying symptoms, or it can develop into something serious with severe symptoms.
 In lay terms, a hiatal hernia is your stomach entering your oesophagus, which is then restricting stomach acid thanks to the esophageal sphincter.
 Nasty!